-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 158 governing IVIg coverage for autoimmune mucocutaneous blistering diseases, with a policy update effective March 7, 2026.
-Here's what billing teams need to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 158 governing IVIg coverage for autoimmune mucocutaneous blistering diseases, with an effective date of March 7, 2026.
+Here's what billing teams need to know.

 Field Detail